 - Water Engineering

 This exact make-up of the Civil Engineer Degree Apprenticeship programme will be developed in partnership with your employer, and this may result in minor alterations to this structure and/or individual modules.

-As an employer of company the University fees will be funded by way of the UK government's Apprenticeship Level, and this funding will be part of your employment conditions.
+As an employer of company the University fees will be funded by way of the UK government's Apprenticeship Levy, and this funding will be part of your employment conditions.